 THE REGENT’S CANAL King’s Cross to Hitchcock’s Hackney – THE PRACTICALS

-In the Winter 2018-19 London Walks programme The Regent’s Canal King’s Cross to Hitchcock’s Hackney walk takes place at 2.30 pm on Sunday, April 21.
+The Regent’s Canal – King’s Cross to Hitchcock’s Hackney walk takes place at 2.30 pm on Sunday, April 7.

 The Regent’s Canal – King’s Cross to Hitchcock’s Hackney walk is one of a series of Regent’s Canal and other Inland Waterways walks that we conduct in partnership with the IWA (Inland Waterways Association).
 There are getting on for a dozen different canal and Inland Waterways walks in their repertory.
 The Canal Walks’ regular slot is the 2.30 pm Tour du Jour offering on the first and third Sunday of every month.
 And there are usually a handful of “guest appearance” canal walks that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.